bennypowers/bennypowers.dev/posts/2024-05-01-import-maps-cross-team-collaboration.md

 ## A Cross-Team Plan for Import-Map Adoption

-Import maps can help large organizations' internal collaboration by aligning around **package names** rather than **resource addresses**.
-By adopting import maps, the 'surface area' for disagreement between teams can be reduced to "which version" of a package to load, rather than "which version, in what format, and at what address".
+Import maps increase internal collaboration by aligning teams around **package names** instead of **resource addresses**.
+By adopting import maps, the surface area for disagreement between teams can be reduced to "which version" of a package to load, rather than "which version, in what format, and at what address".
 A practical sketch of how this might look follows.

 ### Three Spheres